Hydrocephalus Symptoms, Causes and Effects

 Symptoms of hydrocephalus vary significantly from individual to individual.
 According to the Hydrocephalus Association, some of the most common symptoms are listed below as a reference.

-Symptoms of Hydrocephalus in Infants
+Hydrocephalus Symptoms in Infants

-Abnormal enlargement of the head; soft spot (fontanel) is tense and bulging; scalp can appear thin; bones separated in baby’s head; prominent scalp veins; vomiting; drowsiness; irritability; downward deviation of baby’s eyes; seizures; or poor appetite.
+The effects of hydrocephalus on infants include abnormal enlargement of the head; soft spot (fontanel) is tense and bulging; scalp can appear thin; bones separated in baby’s head; prominent scalp veins; vomiting; drowsiness; irritability; downward deviation of baby’s eyes; seizures; or poor appetite.

-Symptoms of Hydrocephalus in Toddlers/Children
+Hydrocephalus Symptoms in Toddlers/Children

 Abnormal enlargement of head; headache; nausea; vomiting; fever; blurred or double vision; unstable balance; irritability; sleepiness; delayed progress in walking or talking; poor coordination; change in personality; inability to concentrate; loss of sensory motor functions; seizures; or poor appetite.
 Older children may experience difficulty in remaining awake or waking up.

-Symptoms of Hydrocephalus in Young and Middle-Aged Adults
+Hydrocephalus Symptoms in Young and Middle-Aged Adults

-Headache; difficulty in remaining awake or waking up; loss of coordination or balance; bladder control problems; impaired vision and cognitive skills that may affect job performance and personal skills.
+Some of the most common hydrocephalus symptoms in adults include headache; difficulty in remaining awake or waking up; loss of coordination or balance; bladder control problems; impaired vision and cognitive skills that may affect job performance and personal skills.

-Symptoms of Hydrocephalus in Elderly Adults
+Hydrocephalus Symptoms in Elderly Adults

 Loss of coordination or balance; memory loss; headache; or bladder control problems.